-Production on Season 11 of Takalani (“Be Happy”) Sesame is underway!
+Production on Season 12 of Takalani (“Be Happy”) Sesame is coming soon!
 Launched in 2000 in a country where over half of children lack access to preschool, Takalani Sesame addresses a range of early childhood development needs—from literacy, math, and life skills to instilling in children a greater sense of self and nurturing their readiness for lifelong learning.
 Currently broadcasting on SABC, Takalani is complemented by outreach programs that engage children, caregivers, and teachers in their communities and schools.

 Our groundbreaking character Kami helped break the culture of silence and stigma around HIV/AIDS in the early 2000s, when the epidemic affected almost every South African family.
 Working closely with South Africa’s Department of Basic Education, we developed the first ever HIV/AIDS curriculum for young children, centered on Kami—a bright yellow, furry, 5-year old who happens to be HIV-positive.
 Cheerful Kami helped give children information, a new vocabulary, and a greater understanding—that they could play with, love, and hug friends who are HIV-positive without fear of transmission.
 Kami is still the star of the show that has become a beloved household name across South Africa.